 Fire columns and urns

 Decorative, with a smaller footprint, these primarily aesthetic fire features enhance any patio or hardscape.
-Typically cylindrical or rectangular, this small-scale choice lends itself to use between seating like a side table or along the perimeter of a patio or hardscape.
+Typically cylindrical or rectangular, these small-scale choices work well between seating elements or along the perimeter of a patio or hardscape.
 Consider staggering several for a majestic look.

-Created for both function and fashion, the flame source is accompanied by a place to put food, feet or beverages.
-Fire tables range from a coffee table height to a standing bar table you’ll find options in both rustic traditional and modern/contemporary styles.
-Sometimes called a fire pit table, though rarely seen burning wood.
+Created for both function and fashion, a fire table gives you a flame source accompanied by a place to put food or beverages.
+Fire tables range from shorter, coffee table heights to tall standing bar tables.
+You’ll find options in rustic, traditional, and modern or contemporary styles.
+Sometimes called a fire pit table, you’ll rarely see these burning wood.

 Chiminea

-Spanish for “chimney,” these rounded outdoor hearths have been widespread across Mexico and the American Southwest with widespread adoption nationally in recent times.
-Traditionally terracotta or stucco, these specialty outdoor fireplaces direct the smoke up and the heat where you desire.
+Spanish for “chimney,” these rounded outdoor hearths have been used across Mexico and the American Southwest for centuries, with widespread adoption in recent times.
+Traditionally fired clay, these specialty outdoor fireplaces direct the smoke up and the heat out through the front opening.
 Many are reasonably portable.

 While there are some portable “fireplaces” available, the vast majority of outdoor fireplaces exist as permanent fixtures using brick, natural stone, or cut stone.
 They’re often a great way to help frame an open-air or covered outdoor living space.